pratporetw/trool/README.md

 # trool

 A short tool to help with trading.
-Collects option chain data from nseinda.com using Selenium and firefox webdriver.
+Collects option chain data using Selenium and firefox webdriver.

 Tested on Ubuntu EC2.